kkortes/async-await-websockets/README.md

-# REPO IS WORK IN PROGRESS

-## ping-pong-websockets..
+# async-await-websockets

-- Is a socket.io server that can handle async/await calls
+- is a socket.io server that can handle `async/await` requests
-- Exposes a `request` function which can be used on the client in order to make a async/await call
+- exposes a `asyncEmit` function which can be used on the client in order to make a `async/await` request

 ## Setup